Journal

 Our guide to setting and sticking to a budget and identifying hidden expenses.

 For most people, building a home is a once-in-a-lifetime opportunity, making it essential to manage your budget carefully.
-While building your own home can be a cost-effective way to get the most for your money, it’s important to be smart about creating your budget.
 Thoughtful planning will keep you on track and help you avoid unforeseen expenses.

 Budgeting to build your home